Foods for Lughnasadh and Homemade Bread Recipe

 I think the only thing better than waking up to a freshly baked loaf of bread in the morning, is waking up to a loaf you didn't have to get up and make yourself.
 Bread machines give us the luxury of setting a loaf up to bake during the night while sleeping.

-If you are using a high proportion of whole grain flours, use the quick-loaf setting as otherwise the loaf can be too tough.
+If you are using a high proportion of whole-grain flours, use the quick-loaf setting; otherwise, the loaf can be too tough.

-I will use a combination of flours, such as 250gm white bread flour and 250gm whole meal or granary flour.
+I will use a combination of flours, such as 250 grams white bread flour and 250 grams wholemeal or granary flour.

 Prep Time: 5 minutes